CV

 Kitzmiller, E., Rodriguez, A., Backer, D. I. “A Green New Deal for Public Schools.”
 Poster presentation for Education Finance and Policy, Denver, Colorado, March 2022.

 Backer, D. I. & Rodriguez, A. “Financing a Green New Deal for Schools: A Question from Philadelphia.”
-Paper proposal accepted to Decentering Urban Climate finance: Relational comparison in theory and practice, Durham, UK, October 2021 and Zurich, SW, May 2022. https://www.urbanclifi.com/cfp
+Paper proposal accepted to Decentering Urban Climate Finance: Relational comparison in theory and practice, Durham, UK, October 2021 and Zurich, SW, May 2022. https://www.urbanclifi.com/cfp

 Backer, D. I. “The Structure of Race and Education: Althusser, Hall, and Leonardo.”
 Presented to the New England Philosophy of Education Society, October 2020.